danbev/learning-quantum-computing/README.md

         ⌊0⌋.⌊1⌋ =
 ```
 The dot product tells us how much the two vectors are in the same direction.
-When the dot product is zero it means the don't have anything in the same direction
+When the dot product is zero it means they don't have anything in the same direction
 which makes sense as these vectors are perpendicular to each other.

 Notice that |0> and |1> are very similar to the basis vectors in physics: